akira-io/laravel-github/docs/advanced.md

 # Advanced Topics

 ## Rate Limiting

-All write operations are wrapped with an application-side rate limiter to avoid hitting GitHub abuse detection.
+All write operations are wrapped in an application-side rate limiter to avoid hitting GitHub API abuse detection.

 ## Events

-- `Akira\\GitHub\\Events\\RequestSending` is fired before a REST request.
+- `RequestSending`: Fired before a REST request is sent.
-- `Akira\\GitHub\\Events\\RateLimited` is fired when the custom limiter blocks a call.
+- `RateLimited`: Fired when the custom limiter blocks a call.

 ## Testing

-The package ships with `FakeRest` and `StubGithubClient` for predictable testing without hitting real GitHub APIs.
+The package ships with:
+- `FakeRest`: Simulates GitHub REST endpoints.
+- `StubGithubClient`: Simulates client sub-APIs.

+This enables full test coverage without accessing the real GitHub API.